Get Your Gears Turning

 Embracing Further Education

-If you are seeking formal graduate education in engineering without a traditional engineering undergraduate degree, it is probably for good reason.
+Seeking formal graduate education in engineering without a traditional engineering undergraduate degree provides a structured way to gain knowledge and experience for future opportunities.
 While this is not always necessary, boosting your relevant education can help you gain more validity in the engineering field and build on your foundations from UCSB.
 After all, who wouldn't trust a trained expert?

 Though graduate school remains available, it is not the only way to move your education forward.
 As you review options, consider the goals you are seeking to fulfill in your career and look for solutions that provide you with valuable experience.